Honoré Daumier

 Daumier came from a poor family and was working by the age of 12, first at a huissier de justice, then at a bookstore frequented by artists where he began to draw.
 He received some mentorship from Alexandre Lenoir, attended the Académie Suisse, learned lithography, and was producing advertisements, illustrations, and caricatures by the time he was twenty.
-After the July Revolution of 1830 he begin working for satirical political papers that were highly critical of the new monarch Louis Philippe I and his court.
+After the July Revolution of 1830 he began working for satirical political papers that were highly critical of the new monarch Louis Philippe I and his court.
 He was jailed for several months in 1832 after the publication of Gargantua, a particularly offensive depiction of the King, Louis Philippe.
 After his release Daumier resumed publishing political lithographs until the September Laws were passed in 1835, limiting the freedom of the press.
 Afterwards, his cartoons softened, the bourgeoisie and daily Parisian life were more frequent subjects, and when political subjects did appear they were oblique and veiled.
 Daumier experienced financial hardships and debt throughout much of his life.

 Daumier married Alexandrine Dassy in 1846 and moved to the Île Saint-Louis where they lived until 1863.
 He increasingly associated with writers, poets, painters, and sculptors there, including Baudelaire, Corot, Courbet, Delacroix among others, and began to paint in earnest.
 He spent his summers from 1853 onward in Barbizon and Valmondois, where artists of the Barbizon school and realist movement worked.
 As his desire to paint intensified, his enthusiasm for cartooning declined, as did his popularity with the public.
 Le Charivari stopped publishing his comics in 1860.
 A period of financial hardship followed, and from 1863–1865 he moved to a series of lodgings around Montmartre and lost contact with many friends.
 Le Charivari gave him a new contract in 1864 and he resumed making caricatures for an appreciative audience in Paris.
 Daumier moved to Valmondois in 1865.
 He experienced failing eyesight and poverty there, although he continued to produce lithographs and paint, often on the theme of Don Quixote.
 The French Third Republic granted him a pension in 1877, and the following year a major exhibition of his paintings was held in Paris, which received significant recognition in the final months of his life.
 Daumier died in February 1879.
-Various sources give conflicting dates regarding the day of his death: some state February 10, 1879, others February 11.
+Various sources give conflicting dates regarding the day of his death: some state 10 February 1879, others 11 February.